seejohnrun/seejohnrun.github.io/_posts/2010-09-24-minimum-viable-product.markdown

 Minimum Viable Products are no excuse to not think through your ideas.
-Just shoving shit out the door might eventually land you on a luck product, but if that's how you work - you won t be in business for long.
+Just shoving shit out the door might eventually land you on a luck product, but if that's how you work - you won't be in business for long.